-This process, except as noted below, is online.
+- No paper: This process, with one or two exceptions, is online.
 There is no paper option for entry.
-You will also pay online.
+You will pay online.

 Anyone who wants to run the Women’s Half Marathon should complete the online application during the initial application period.
 (All exact dates are on the Entry page.)

 Runners may apply only once, under a name they commonly use.
 (All entrants accepted may be required to verify their identity at race packet pickup.
 This is necessary to help ensure that the lottery is fair and even and that everyone has the same odds.)

 We expect that runners are generally honest, so anyone caught trying to subvert or “game” this system may be barred from all future VHTRC events.

 The following description assumes that there will be a lottery.